zhaox97/Nebula/README.md

 This project acts as the visualization controller.
 It is a Node.js server that makes use of WebSockets to synchronize actions across multiple clients.
 The logical flow is as follows: clients submit a `join` message to the room they wish to join.
 This room is a string specifying different instances of visualizations to connect to.
 Currently, the client automatically connects to a room called `default`.
 If the room the client connects to already exists, the client will be synch'd with the current state of the visualization.
 Otherwise, the room will be created and initialized as an empty visualization.

 # Installation
-The first requirement is to have git installed on your machine.
-You must have your public keys set up with git and the GitLab where the project is hosted (git.it.vt.edu) so that SSH can be used to download the submodules.

-This project is built using Node.js, and uses the CosmosD3 and Nebula-Pipeline repositories as submodules.
-To make sure these submodules get pulled in correctly, either clone this repo using the `--recursive` flag or if you have already cloned the repo, pull in the submodules using:

-``git submodule init``

-``git submodule update``

 Some dependencies must be installed which are different for each platform.
 Instructions for installing the pipeline (Nebula-Pipeline submodule) are provided as well.
-You may choose to install the pipeline separate following its own instructions.
+You may choose to install the pipeline separately following its own instructions.
 In this case, ignore all instructions for Python and the pipeline.

 For all platforms, Python 2.7 must be installed for Nebula-Pipeline to work.
 It can be installed from their website [here](https://www.python.org/downloads/release/python-2712/).
 This install should come with pip, the Python package manager.
 If you can run pip from the command line, you are ready to proceed.
 If pip isn't found, you can install it by following the instructions [here](https://pip.pypa.io/en/stable/installing/).
 Make sure pip is updated to the latest version by running: